 Adam Pearson is an award-winning disability rights campaigner, actor, presenter and speaker.
 Adam was nominated as UK Documentary Presenter of the Year at the 2016 Grierson Awards.

 Adam’s most recent documentary, Eugenics: Science’s Greatest Scandal, was broadcast on BBC Four.
 He has previously fronted the critically-acclaimed documentaries Horizon: My Amazing Twin (BBC Two), Adam Pearson: Freak Show (BBC Three) and The Ugly Face Of Disability Hate Crime (BBC Three), as well as being a reporter on Tricks Of The Restaurant Trade (Channel 4) and The One Show (BBC One).
-His other credits include Question Time (BBC One), Celebrity Mastermind (BBC One), Pointless Celebrities (BBC One), Celebrity Eggheads (BBC Two), Breakfast (BBC One), Songs Of Praise (BBC One), Newsnight (BBC Two), Victoria Derbyshire (BBC Two), This Morning (ITV) and The Big Bang Theory Of Everything (E4).
-Adam is a regular guest on The Matthew Wright Show (talkRADIO).
+His other credits include Question Time (BBC One), Celebrity Mastermind (BBC One), Pointless Celebrities (BBC One), Celebrity Eggheads (BBC Two), Breakfast (BBC One), Songs Of Praise (BBC One), Sunday Morning Live (BBC One), Newsnight (BBC Two), Loose Women (ITV), Lorraine (ITV), This Morning (ITV) and Front Row (BBC Radio 4).

 Adam worked as a researcher for the BBC and Channel 4 before becoming a strand presenter on the first series of Beauty & The Beast: The Ugly Face Of Prejudice (Channel 4).
 He was also one of the team who developed the series and he consulted on the Dutch version.
 Adam has also worked on The Undateables (Channel 4) as a casting researcher.